hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

   g.fillOval(100, 100, 50, 50);
 ```

-11. We run the application again in Debugging-mode by pressing "F11".
+11. We run the application again in Debug-mode by pressing "F11".
 Now, the ball is drawn:
 ![Ball is drawn on panel](./res/pics/ball_is_drawn.png)
-We want to adjust the "paint"-method, to that the actual properties of the ball are used to draw and not the hard coded values.
+We want to adjust the `paint(...)` method, so that the actual properties of the ball are used to draw and not the hard coded values.
 So we keep the window open again and switch to the IDE.
 We change the "paint"-method to:
 ```java
   g.setColor(getColor());
   g.fillOval(location.x - radius, location.y - radius, 2 * getRadius(), 2 * getRadius());
 ```
 We save and switch to our ball-window.
 We can not see any change, because the paint method was not triggered again yet.
-We enforce a repaint by grabbing the edge of the window with the mouse and making it a bit larger.
+We enforce a repaint by grabbing the edge of the window with the mouse and make it a bit larger.
 Now we see the ball changing in size and position.

 12. We want to make the ball start moving and adjust the "BallPanel" code to:
 ```java